thtexpert/inav/docs/Tiltrotor.md

 The _Servo Output Mixer_ generates the individual Servo signal to move the Swashplate as given by the _Swash Plate Mixer_.

 The Tiltrotor platform inherits all features, limitations and capabilities from the AIRPLANE platform type.
-The mixer occuoies the first 6 servos of the servomixer.
+The mixer occupies the first up to 6 servos of the servomixer.

+The nacelle is controlle by 6th channel of receiver.
+An input of 1050usec maps to heli position, an input of 1950usec maps to plane position.

+The tilt speed of the Nacelle is controlled by a speed parameter (`tilt_nacellespeed`).
+The nacelle trip is limited between `tilt_nacellemin` and `tilt_nacellemax`.

+The 4th reciever channel maps to the collective rotor settings.
+A receiver input at Minimum Throttle set lowest collective rotor blade anble, at an input of  Maximum Throttle the blades are inclined maximum.

 ## CLI Command Reference